drfrostongithub/e-commerce-cms-client/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-Need to make delete too fucking shit and main page not only jumbotron! on 1 hour 4 min, sleep
+Need to make delete too and main page not only jumbotron! on 1 hour 4 min, sleep